RocketRace/robot-is-you/README.md

 # To Host This Yourself

 Support is not provided for self-hosting.
-You may run this yourself given that you follow the terms of the license.
+You may run the code yourself given that you follow the terms of the license.

+~

+The bot requires a `setup.json` file to boot up.
+This includes the following fields:

+* `token`: str

+* `prefixes`: List<str>

+* `activity`: str

+* `cogs`: List<str> [Each file in the cogs folder, in python import format]

+* `webhook`: int [A webhook ID used for error logging]

+* `embed-color`: int

+~

+The bot scrapes tile information from Baba Is You level files (`.ld` extension), from a top-level folder `levels`.

+Tile colors are gathered from the in-game palette images, from a top-level folder `palettes`.

+Tile sprites are taken from `sprites/[source]/`, where `source` is `vanilla` for regular tiles and otherwise specified for custom tiles.
+Sprites should be in the same format that they are stored in Baba Is You.

+`empty.png`, a fully transparent 24x24 image is used for blank tiles.

+~

+*[Files/directories empty by default]*

+Renders are stored in `renders/`.
+Currently, only the most recent are stored (by overwriting).

+A list of tiles (for `+list`) is stored in `tilelist.txt`.

+Tile data is stored in `tiledata.json`.

+Scraped data is stored in `alternatetiles.json`.

+~

+ImageMagick command-line tools (`magick convert`) are used to join frames into a gif.